maveniverse/site-001/content/en/blog/cstamas/2025/06/keep-central-first/index.md

 ```

 With this in your user with Maven settings, Maven will take care to keep Central first.

+By default, Maven kees Remote Repositories ordered (like in a POM, it obeys the order), but globally, they are assembled
+like this:
+* settings/env
+* project POM
+* Maven defaults

+This implies, that IF you are building a project whose POM contains even one repository stanza (and not having env like that
+above) that is not Central, the POM defined repository will take precedence over Central.
+And many times, this is NOT what you want.

 Things like [`itr` option](https://issues.apache.org/jira/browse/MNG-8030) or using [Maven RRF](https://maven.apache.org/resolver/remote-repository-filtering.html)
 would be next things to consider.